Soldiers of 311th SC (T) Hone Foundational Skills During Battle Assembly

-Army Capt.
-Joshua Donaldson, the Chemical, Biological, Radiological, Nuclear, and Explosive Officer for the 311th Signal Command (Theater), aims at simulated targets during Primary Marksmanship Instruction.
-Soldiers assigned to Headquarters and Headquarters Company, 311th SC (T) conducted a Battle Assembly, Jan.
-23-24, 2021, to train on Army Warrior Tasks at Schofield Barracks on Oahu, Hawaii.
+Army Staff Sgt.
+Virginia M. Curtis, Executive Administrative Assistant to the Command Sergeant Major, 311th Signal Command (Theater), conducts a mask confidence exercise during a Battle Assembly, Jan.
+23-24, 2021, to train Soldiers on Army Warrior Tasks at Schofield Barracks on Oahu, Hawaii (Official U.S. Army photo by Warrant Officer Alyson Tugaoen).

 |Date Taken: